• Skip to primary navigation

 However, plastic grinders are generally lighter and easier to handle, making them ideal for home kitchens or occasional use.

-When it comes to grinding efficiency, the type and quality of the blade used also plays a crucial role.
+The type and quality of the blade used also matters.

 Stainless steel blades tend to be sharper and more durable than plastic ones, providing better cutting power and allowing for faster and more efficient grinding.